YPD-HG/sdss-galaxy-analysis/README.md

 # Galaxy Properties and Population Evolution from SDSS

-This project analyzes real observational data from the Sloan Digital Sky Survey (SDSS) to study how galaxies differ in brightness, color, distance, and star formation activity, and how galaxy populations evolve across cosmic time.
+This project analyzes real observational data from the Sloan Digital Sky Survey (SDSS) to study how galaxies differ in brightness, color, distance, and star-formation activity, and how galaxy populations evolve across cosmic time.

-The goal is to treat SDSS as a physical survey of the universe and extract real astrophysical trends using data driven analysis.
+The goal is to treat SDSS as a physical survey of the universe and extract real astrophysical trends using data-driven and statistical analysis.

 ---